bgplab/bgplab/policy/5-local-preference/index.md

 * Execute **netlab up** ([other options](../external/index.md))
 * Log into your devices (C1 and C2) with **netlab connect** and verify their configurations.

 **Note:** *netlab* will configure IP addressing, OSPF, BGP, IBGP sessions, EBGP sessions, and BGP prefix advertisements on your routers.
-If you're not using *netlab* you'll have to configure your routers manually.
+You'll have to manually configure your routers if you're not using *netlab*.

 ## Using BGP Local Preference

 The [Border Gateway Protocol 4 (BGP-4)](https://datatracker.ietf.org/doc/html/rfc4271) RFC (RFC 4271) [defines the LOCAL_PREF attribute](https://datatracker.ietf.org/doc/html/rfc4271#page-29) and mandates that:

 - All IBGP update messages contain the LOCAL_PREF attribute.
 - A BGP speaker never uses the LOCAL_PREF attribute on EBGP updates.
--   LOCAL_PREF attribute influences the selection of BGP best paths (higher local preference is better).
+- The LOCAL_PREF attribute influences the selection of BGP best paths (higher local preference is better).

 The RFC does not specify how a router sets the BGP local preference or how it influences the BGP best path selection.
 Most BGP implementations use these defaults to interoperate with older devices: